appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

  * _el_ - jquery object that contains the outer DIV for the component being added

 **function:** *onLoad(el)* (required) <a id="ref-onload"></a>
->Please also read [onSave](#user-content-ref-onsave) below to get a full understanding of the implications of the onLoad/onSave round trip used by Mlab to support advanced manipulation of the HTML5 DOM tree that constitutes the components visible aspect.
+>Please also read [onSave](#user-content-ref-onsave) below to get a full understanding of the implications of the onLoad/onSave round trip used by Appyoumake to support advanced manipulation of the HTML5 DOM tree that constitutes the components visible aspect.

 >onLoad is called every time the page containing the component is loaded *after* the component has been added inititally (i.e. it is NOT called when the component is first added by the app creator, then onCreate is called).
 Some components may need to modify the HTML5 DOM considerable between the design time and runtime implementations.
 For instance you want all your plain text elements to be editable when you are in design mode, so the app creator can just click on the text to edit it.
-This clearly enhances usability and is how most users would expect the Mlab app builder to work.
+This clearly enhances usability and is how most users would expect the Appyoumake app builder to work.
 However, at runtime one should not be able to edit the text, otherwise the app would become corrupted and simply not reflect the original intention.
 ```Javascript
 //support the above example of allowing direct editing of text on a page
 this.onLoad = function (el) {